-Figure 4: By dilating a periodic line segment with a small SE, it is possible to join up the SE.
-This limits the available lengths of the SE to multiples of the period.
+Fig. 4.
+By dilating a periodic line segment with a small SE, it is possible to join up the SE.

-3 Periodic Lines
+2.2 Periodic Lines

-Periodic lines were introduced by Jones and Soille [5] as a remedy to the (discrete) translationinvariance of the morphological operations along Bresenham lines.
+Periodic lines were introduced by Jones and Soille [3] as a remedy to the (discrete) translation-invariance of the morphological operations along Bresenham lines.
 A periodic line is composed of only those points of the continuous line that fall exactly on a grid point, see Figure 3.
 These lines are thus formed of disconnected pixels, except for lines of one of the three cardinal orientations.
-When considering only these points, it is possible to use a recursive implementation along the periodic lines that is translationinvariant in the discrete sense.
+When considering only these points, it is possible to use a recursive implementation along the periodic lines that is translation-invariant in the discrete sense.
 However, because of the sparseness of the points along such a line, they are not useful except in constructing more complex structuring elements.
 For example, by dilating a periodic line segment with a small connected segment, one creates a connected line segment, as in Figure 4.
-Thus, to implement a (discrete) translation-invariant dilation, one would compute a dilation with a periodic line segment, and on the result apply another dilation with a small connected line segment (which does not need to be implemented recursively because it is so small).